AlephAlpha/Nekomata/doc/Builtins.md

 Fails when the input is zero.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `gcd` (`G`, `2 -> 1`)

 Compute the greatest common divisor of two numbers.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized and fails when the two lists are of different lengths.

 ### `lcm` (`g`, `2 -> 1`)

 Compute the least common multiple of two numbers.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized and fails when the two lists are of different lengths.